Table of Contents

 NOTE: Some instrument Audio Units do not publish factory presets.
 This is most likely the case if the Factory Preset list is empty.
 In this case you should open the Audio Unit view for the instrument AU to check if there is a dedicated preset selector to be found.

-When you made your selections, close the Audio Unit view by tapping Close at the top right of the screen.
+When you have made your selections, close the Audio Unit view by tapping Close at the top right of the screen.

 When you create a new sequence, SynthJacker initializes it with default values.
 You will typically want to change the default values to better match your sampling requirements.
 This chapter outlines the sequence parameters.